TheMisinformationGame/MisinformationGame/docs/About.md

 {:#intro}

-The Misinformation Game began as an undergraduate project at the University of Western Australia, and later grew into the sophisticated social media research tool that it is today.
+The Misinformation Game began as an undergraduate project at the University of Western Australia, and later grew into the sophisticated social-media research tool that it is today.
 The idea for the project was originally conceived by [Ullrich Ecker](https://twitter.com/UlliEcker), and the project is now led by [Lucy Butler](https://twitter.com/lucy_h_butler) from the